diku-dk/pltc/index.md

 for suggestions on projects related to working on the compiler itself.
-Contact [Troels Henriksen](https://sigkill.dk), [Cosmin Oancea](http://hjemmesider.diku.dk/~zgh600/), or [Martin Elsman](https://elsman.com/) if you wish to work on one of thse.
+Contact [Troels Henriksen](https://sigkill.dk), [Cosmin Oancea](http://hjemmesider.diku.dk/~zgh600/), or [Martin Elsman](https://elsman.com/) if you wish to work on one of these.

 ### Troels-related projects